 This delicious recipe for butternut squash cake is a great way to use up an autumn bumper crop of squash or pumpkin.
-You can easily adapt this to be gluten free by using just ground almonds and gluten free baking powder.
+Easily adapted to be vegan.

-You can also use pumpkin to make this cake.
-And a tin of pumpkin purée would work well too.
+Yes, you can also use pumpkin to make this cake.

 How to make butternut squash cake